cameronhill1/Skill-of-Living/recs.md

 So, I'm also giving little descriptions of why each book is here, so you can get a better sense for what you might want to check out next (if anything).

 There's also a list of my favourite documentaries, animes, films, etc. At the bottom too.
-That's less about being useful and more about being beautiful - though the line between the two is blurry throughout this page.
+That's less about being Useful and more about being Beautiful / Fun - though the line between the two is quite blurry throughout this page.
 I hope you find this to be true, as well.